-A portion of the proceeds of the Bonds will be used to carry out a current refunding of the Refunded Bonds identified below.
+If market conditions are favorable, a portion of the proceeds of the Bonds will be used to carry out a current refunding of all or a portion of the Refunding Candidates identified below.
+The Refunding Candidates selected for refunding, based upon market conditions on the pricing date, will be referred to as the "Refunded Bonds."
 The Refunded Bonds will be called on the dates and at the prices shown in Table 2.